-This feature lets you see the portion of your page that is visible without scrolling to the percentage of visitors you identify.
-For example, if you set the slider to 90%, then the portion of the page that is visible without scrolling to 90% of visitors is highlighted, and the rest of the page is identified by a color overlay.
+This feature lets you see the portion of your page that is visible without scrolling to the percentage of traffic you identify.
+For example, if you set the slider to 90%, then the portion of the page that is visible without scrolling to 90% of traffic is highlighted, and the rest of the page is identified by a color overlay.
 The goal of this feature is to help you maintain the highest visibility for content that leads to conversions.

 Select Show percentiles to apply overlays for multiple percentiles so you can see an overview of the distribution of different browser sizes.